 This year’s awardees are good stewards of the historic places and communities they care about.
 They are capitalizing on their strengths – using art, volunteerism, and recreation – to provide a framework to serve as case studies for others, and they showcase what’s possible by making connections between community, historic places, and people.

-Walk In Art Center (Schuylkill County): The Walk In Art Center is a non-profit organization founded in the belief that art and culture can positively affect the lives of all.
-Located two blocks from the Schuylkill River, the Walk In Art Center (WAIC) is housed in the former Walkin Shoe Factory, a three-story factory built in 1887 in Schuylkill Haven, Schuylkill County.
+The Walk In Art Center (WAIC) is a nonprofit organization founded in the belief that art and culture can positively affect the lives of all.
+Located two blocks from the Schuylkill River, WAIC is housed in the former Walkin Shoe Factory, a three-story factory built in 1887 in Schuylkill Haven, Schuylkill County.

-Jefferson County History Center (Jefferson County): Located in downtown Brookville, the Jefferson County History Center (JCHC) is focused not only on preserving and celebrating the history of Jefferson County but also on the rich archaeological heritage of the area.
+The Jefferson County History Center, located in downtown Brookville, is focused not only on preserving and celebrating the history of Jefferson County but also on the rich archaeological heritage of the area.
 The society has sponsored archaeology outreach programs and research in other towns and even beyond the borders of Jefferson County.
+They received a 2018 Community Initiative Award for their work at Scripture Rocks.

-Redbank Valley Trails Association (Clarion County) in conjunction with the Allegheny Valley Land Trust, PA DCNR, and the Clarion County Commissioners: Redbank Valley Trails Association (RVTA) is an all-volunteer organization whose mission is to improve and maintain the 51-mile trail, promote preservation and protection of natural resources and recognize historic sites along the corridor.
-Since 2010, RVTA’s dedicated volunteers have improved nearly all 51 miles and continue to maintain the 4-season non-motorized recreational trail, stabilized the Climax Tunnel, improved 17 of 19 bridges, added parking and restroom facilities, signage, creek access and installed educational panels about sites of historic significance, many about former natural resource-based industries along the corridor.
+Redbank Valley Trails Association (RVTA), in conjunction with the Allegheny Valley Land Trust, Pennsylvania Department of Conservation & Natural Resources, and the Clarion County Commissioners, is an all-volunteer organization whose mission is to improve and maintain a 51-mile, four-season, nonmotorized recreational trail; promote preservation and protection of natural resources; and recognize historic sites along the corridor.
+Since 2010, RVTA’s dedicated volunteers have improved nearly all 51 miles and continue to maintain the trail; stabilized the Climax Tunnel; improved 17 of 19 bridges; added parking and restroom facilities, signage, and creek access; and installed educational panels about sites of historic significance, many about former natural resource-based industries along the corridor.

 This year the 50th anniversary of the National Historic Preservation Act reminds us – the PA State Historic Preservation Office and our network of partners – of the responsibilities we have in fostering the growth and evolution of the preservation movement and profession.
 This year’s PA SHPO special recognition award – the Community Initiative Awards – were inspired by the intent of the National Historic Preservation Act.
 The Award aims to recognize communities, both traditional and non-traditional, who are not only utilizing traditional preservation strategies, but also developing and employing innovative tactics.
 The Community Initiative Awards look back at past successes, but focus on the future.